kiar24/portfolio/README.md

 # Portfolio

 Hi!
-I'm Krish, and welcome to my Portfolio!
+Welcome to my Portfolio!
 Here, you can find a list of my projects, as well as various components that highlight my interest in the intersection between data science and healthcare.